 Fit and style

-- First up, choose a size based on your bust.
+- Choose a size based on your bust.
 Take a look at the body measurements chart to guide you.
-If your hips are calling for a different size, widen or narrow down the pattern at the hemline to fit your measurements.

 Fabrics